natalieagus/50002/docs/Labs/mhp.md

 {: .new-title}
 > Assemble Sum
 >
-> Now, assemble the carry out unit on a breadboard.
+> Now, assemble the sum unit on a breadboard.

 Follow the schematic below.
 Make sure you **use the right logic gate** to compute the Sum bit: